WebAssembly/wasi-threads/README.md

     For example, it can be used to indicate the main thread, which doesn't have a TID in the current version of this proposal.

+### Process

+* A process is a group of threads.

+* The main thread starts with a process which only contains the main thread.

+* Threads created by a thread in a process using `wasi_thread_spawn` are added to the process.

+* When a thread is terminated, it's removed from the process.

+### Voluntary thread termination

+A thread can terminate itself voluntarily by returning from `wasi_thread_start`.

+### Changes to WASI `proc_exit`

+With this proposal, the `proc_exit` function takes extra responsibility to terminate all threads in the process, not only the calling one.

+Any of the threads in the process can call `proc_exit`.

+### Traps

+When a trap occurs in any thread, the entire process is terminated.

+### Process exit status

+If one or more threads call WASI `proc_exit` or raise a trap, one of them is chosen by the runtime to represent the exit status of the process.
+It's non deterministic which one is chosen.

+If all the threads in the process have been terminated without calling `proc_exit` or raising a trap, it's treated as if the last thread called `proc_exit` with exit code 0.

 #### Design choice: pthreads

 One of the goals of this API is to be able to support `pthreads` for C compiled